Britney Spears: Singer 'on cloud nine' after conservatorship ruling

 Supporters outside the LA courtroom "celebrated wildly" when the news broke, the Press Association said.

-Musician Benjamin Elgar reacted by saying it was "good news" Mr Spears had been suspended and not terminated "so they can have time to investigate more, everything that's been going on", adding: "She's going to be free after everything that has been happening, all her fans and media and all the documentaries that came out really made a lot of pressure on the court to speed up the process."
+Musician Benjamin Elgar reacted by saying it was "good news" Mr Spears had been suspended and not terminated "so they can have time to investigate more, everything that's been going on".

+He added: "She's going to be free after everything that has been happening, all her fans and media and all the documentaries that came out really made a lot of pressure on the court to speed up the process."

 Sales worker Alex Garcia said that when the news was announced, "we were screaming our heads off.
 Everything we worked for, it's here."